 Find a Flight Instructor

 Once you have your student pilot certificate, you can begin your training.
-You’ll need to work with a certified flight instructor to complete your private pilot license training.
+You will need to work with a certified flight instructor to complete your private pilot license training.

 The training will contain two main components: ground school and flight school.

-During ground school, you’ll learn the main concepts of aviation and radio communication.
+During ground school, you will learn the main concepts of aviation and radio communication.
 This helps you build a strong knowledgeable foundation, which will ultimately help you once you get in the aircraft.

 During your flight school training, you will learn how to fly a plane.
 This includes learning about navigation, preflight and post-flight procedures, and what to do in case of an emergency.